tristonpalacios/react-omdb-instructions/part3.md

 #### Step 13: Update `Faves` counter

 Currently in the browser, the `faves` counter the user sees is always 0.
-You'll update the counter in the `FilmListing` to accurately show the number of faves in the array.
+You'll update the counter in the `FilmList` to accurately show the number of faves in the array.

-If you look at what's rendered in the `FilmListing` component, right now the faves counter is hardcoded to `0`.
+If you look at what's rendered in the `FilmList` component, right now the faves counter is hardcoded to `0`.
 Replace that with the length of the `faves` array that is received through the props.

 You now have favorites properly stored and available to all components, and you have a counter that accurately reflects that to the user.